gian0608/SysAdminGame/README.md

 ```

 ### Windows
-È necessario avere **CMake** e un compilatore C++ (es.
-Visual Studio o MinGW).
-GLFW viene gestito tramite CMake, ma potrebbe essere necessario scaricare i binari precompilati se non presenti nel path.

-## Come Avviare
-Basta eseguire lo script:
+Requires **CMake** and a C++ compiler (e.g., Visual Studio or MinGW).
+GLFW is handled via CMake (ensure binaries are available if not using Vcpkg/system install).

+## How to Run

+Simply execute the provided script:
 ```bash
 ./run.sh
 ```
+**Controls**:
-Usa **W, A, S, D** per muoverti.
+-   **W, A, S, D**: Move Character
+-   **Space**: Repair Server (Interaction)
+-   **ESC**: Quit / Menu

+---

-## Project Report & Features
+## Project Report: Compliance with Exam Requirements

-This section indicates how the delivered application satisfies the requested features for the exam.
+This section details how the application satisfies the specific requirements for the Computer Graphics exam.

 ### 1. Topic Adherence
-*The interactive application must adhere to the topic of the groups' project delivered at the end of the course.*
+*Requirement: The application must adhere to the group project topic.*
-- **Compliance**: The application **"SysAdmin Game"** is strictly related to the group project theme.
-It simulates a server room environment where the player (a SysAdmin) moves around to maintain servers.
+-   **Compliance**: The **"SysAdmin Game"** is strictly related to the final project theme.
+It simulates a server room maintenance scenario.
-- **Reusability**: The assets (server textures, character style) and the core logic (grid movement, camera) are designed to be reused and expanded for the final group project.
+-   **Reusability**: Core assets (textures, models) and logic (camera, grid movement) are modular and designed for integration into the final group delivery.

 ### 2. Playable Application
-*Implementing a playable application with minimal logic.*
+*Requirement: Implement a playable application with minimal logic.*
-- **gameplay**: The user can launch the game, navigate a 3D environment, and interact with the system via a GUI menu (Start/Exit).
+-   **Gameplay**: A complete loop including a Main Menu, active gameplay state, and exit functionality.
-- **Logic**: Simple collision detection prevents walking through objects, and game states (Menu vs Game) dictate the interaction mode.
+-   **Logic**: Implemented collision detection, game states (Menu/Game), and interaction logic (repairing servers).

 ### 3. Input Handling
-*Handling of input events, i.e., mouse and keyboards events.*
+*Requirement: Handling of mouse and keyboard events.*
-- **Keyboard**:
-    - **Movement**: `W`, `A`, `S`, `D` control the character's position.
-    - **Actions**: `Space` is mapped for interaction (repairing servers).
-    - **System**: `ESC` allows quitting or returning to menu.
-- **Mouse**:
-    - **Menu Interaction**: The ImGui integration relies on mouse coordinates and clicks to interact with buttons.
-    - **Camera Control**: While currently fixed for isometric gameplay, the architecture supports mouse look integration.
+-   **Keyboard**: Maps WASD for movement, Space for action, and ESC for system commands.
+-   **Mouse**: Fully integrated with the ImGui menu for UI interactions (clicking buttons, navigating the interface).

 ### 4. Geometric Transformations & Animation
-*Using geometric transformations to animate contents (e.g., moving objects or camera).*
+*Requirement: Using geometric transformations to animate contents.*
-- **Hierarchical Animation**: The character uses a hierarchical model (Body -> Arms/Legs) where limbs oscillate using `sin(time)` functions to simulate walking.
+-   **Hierarchical Animation**: The character utilizes hierarchical transformations (parent-child relationships for limbs) animated via `sin(time)` to simulate realistic walking.
-- **Camera**: The view matrix transforms the scene to follow the player dynamically.
-- **World**: Translation and Scaling matrices are used to position and size the procedural server grid and map boundaries.
+-   **Camera & World**: View and Projection matrices transformation for the isometric perspective; Translation/Rotation/Scaling matrices for object placement.

 ### 5. Simple Objects & Textures
-*Complex objects are not required, simple placeholders with textures are acceptable.*
+*Requirement: Simple placeholders with textures are acceptable.*
-- **Models**: We use cubes (primitives) to construct complex looking objects (Servers, Character) by combining them.
+-   **Implementation**: Primitive shapes (cubes) are combined to create complex objects.
-- **Texturing**: All objects are fully textured using custom Pixel Art assets loaded via `stb_image`.
+-   **Texturing**: Every object is fully texture-mapped using custom-made pixel art assets loaded via `stb_image`.